Western Region, Malta

 The Western Region (Maltese: Reġjun Punent) is one of the six regions of Malta.
 Spread over an area of 72.47 km2, it is located in the southwestern part of the main island of Malta.
 The region borders the Northern and Southern regions.
 While the region is amongst the largest regions by land area, it is the least populated region in the main island.
 It was created by the Act No. XIV of 2019 and carved from parts of the Central Region in 2022.
 The region was one of the shooting locations of the popular television series Game of Thrones.

 History

-The region came under the Roman Republic after the Second Punic War in 218 BCE.
-The Romans established the city of Mdina in the region, and named it as "Melita" after the Greek name for the island of Malta.
-The region expanded significantly during the period, around the present day city of Rabat, which also served as the administrative center of the island.
-After the fall of the Roman Empire, the walls around the region were fortified.

-An invasion in 870 CE resulted in large scale destruction of the region after which Islam spread in the region upon occupation of the Aghlabids, and the region was re-constructed in Arab style.
-In the 11th century the Norman kingdom of Sicily took over and rechristianisation slowly took place.
-In 1530, the Order of St. John took over the region, and made various modifications and reconstructions.
-An earthquake in 1693 led to significant destruction and reconstruction later.

 The Western Region was officially created by the Act No. XIV of 2019, which came into effect in 2022.
 It was carved from parts of the erstwhile Central Region.

 Geography

 Western Region is one of the six regions of Malta.
 Spread over an area of 72.47 km2, it is located in the southwestern part of the main island of Malta.
 It is part of the NUTS-3 statistical region of the main island of Malta.
 The region borders the Northern and Southern regions.
 While the region is amongst the largest regions by land area, it is the least populated region in the main island.
 It includes ten local councils-Dingli, Kirkop, Mdina, Mqabba, Qrendi, Rabat, Safi, Siġġiewi, Żebbuġ, and Żurrieq.
 The highest point in Malta is located at Dingli in the region.